 London is a food-lovers town.
 With so many vibrant restaurants and ethnics options, a traveler need not eat the same cuisine more than once.
-On our trip we did our best to get out and explore the culinary options London has to offer.
+On our recent trip we did our best to get out and explore the culinary options London has to offer.

 One of my favorite meals was the night we went to eat Bibimbap at Bibimbap Soho.
 The lineup outside started at 5:45pm for their 6pm opening time.
 We were about 12th in line and managed to get a table right away in the small restaurant.

 Both BC and I ordered Bibimbap (of course) as well as the korean fried chicken bites, which were awesome.
 My mushroom bibimbap with an egg (above) and BC’s beef bool-go-gi (that is how they spelled it) with an egg.
 The bowls are so hot the food continues to cook even as it sits on the table.

 We did have some British food that was tasty.
 Usually the British food we had was on the greasy and not-so-good side of things.
 BC really enjoyed the full British breakfast but our lunch and dinners were lacking.
 One lunch in Covent Garden we stopped at pie place.
 The chicken and mushroom pie from Battersea Pie Station was fantastic.
 BC said he wasn’t hungry from his full British breakfast but saw this and had some too.

 There was brown gravy to dump all over the top but it really wasn’t necessary.
 Add a beer and there is the makings for a great vacation lunch.

 Once we were boring and had an American breakfast- mostly because it was pouring rain, this was close to our place, and we were starving the next morning after our long, long day in Paris.

 Soho and Chinatown border each other which meant a lot of Asian cuisines were in our area.
 We found a Thai place one night and had a feast.